 You will be asked "I Agree" or "I Don't Agree" to use your PIN*/password as your electronic signature to obtain your official transcript.
 If you choose "I Don't Agree," see the statement below to request your official transcript in-person or via mail.

-You may also request a copy of your FAU academic transcript by mail or in-person.
+You may also request a copy of your FAU academic transcript by mail using the online Transcript Request.
 By Law, your request must include your signature and be dated, and you must have no financial obligations to the University.
 Transcripts are processed and available for pickup* at any FAU Registrar's Office within one (1) working day after your request is received.
 Same day pickup is available at the Boca Raton campus ONLY.